What Is Polymarket: How the Decentralized Prediction Market Works

 Conclusion

 What Is Polymarket is best understood as a decentralized prediction market where “yes/no” shares trade like probabilities, settle in USDC, and update in real time as information changes.
 For beginners, the edge comes from clarity: understand implied probability, prioritize liquid markets, read settlement rules first, and treat price as a signal—not certainty.
-Just as important, confirm whether participation is legal in your jurisdiction and never risk funds you can’t afford to lose.
-As geopolitical tensions intensify and World Cup 2026 approaches, prediction markets like Polymarket tend to heat up, with volatility and liquidity increasing around major global narratives—creating both opportunity and risk for disciplined participants.

 If you want a beginner-friendly way to connect to Web3 apps like Polymarket while managing stablecoins under full self-custody, Bitget Wallet streamlines the process.
 With secure asset management, cross-chain access, built-in Web3 browsing, and strong security controls, Bitget Wallet provides a practical gateway to prediction markets and thousands of other dApps.